laschuet/ClusteringPrototypesCriticisms.jl/README.md

 ## Installation

-We assume that you have a working [installation of Julia](juliainstall-url).
+We assume that you have a working [installation of Julia][juliainstall-url].
 This package is tested on macOS and Ubuntu (x64 platform, Julia 1.7 and nightly) by [CI](.github/workflows/CI.yml) processes.